louiesch/Factory.Solution/README.md

 * _To download obj and bin files needed for the program to run, while still in Factory folder type into the terminal:_
   >dotnet restore

+* _The cloned project should come with a Migrations folder.
+Check that it is there, and then to apply the database structure, type in the terminal_
+  >dotnet ef database update

 * _To run the program, while still in production folder Factory type into the terminal:_
   >dotnet run